- Faculty and Senior Researchers

 The EMP facility is a part of EAPS’s Center for Geochemical Analysis.
 It is open to the entire MIT and WHOI (Woods Hole Oceanographic Institution) research community, with occasional use by external personnel.
 With its two JEOL JXA-733 Superprobes, the EMP provides a complete quantitative analysis of microscopic volumes of solid materials through x-ray emission spectrometry, and it provides high-resolution scanning electron and elemental x-ray images (also known as concentration maps).
 There are two types of scanning electron images: backscattered electron images, which show compositional contrast, and secondary electron images, which show enhanced surface and topographic features.
 In addition, scanning cathodoluminescence images, which is an image formed by light emission in response to electron interaction with the sample, can also be obtained.
 MORE

-U-Pb zircon, baddeleyite, monazite, rutile, and titanite analyses are performed using a mixed 205Pb-235U-233U and a 202Pb-205Pb-233U-235U tracer with total procedural blanks that are routinely 0.4-1.5 picograms for lead and less than 0.1 picograms for U. Using single collector ion-counting with peak jumping, we achieve high-precision analyses of samples with as little as 5-10 picograms of radiogenic Pb; at present, our minimum sample size is blank limited.
+U-Pb zircon, baddeleyite, monazite, rutile, and titanite analyses are performed using a mixed 205Pb-235U-233U and a 202Pb-205Pb-233U-235U tracer with total procedural blanks that are routinely <0.2-0.4 picograms for lead and less than 0.1 picograms for U. Using single collector ion-counting with peak jumping, we achieve high-precision analyses of samples with as little as 5-10 picograms of radiogenic Pb; at present, our minimum sample size is blank limited.
 We are a node within the international EARTHTIME network (www.earth-time.org) that is focused on community driven collaboration to improve all geochronological methods.

 The Organic Geochemistry Laboratory supports research in geobiology and biogeochemistry.
 There are two GS-MS systems based on an Agilent mass selective detector and a Micromass Autospec double focusing mass spectrometer.
 A water Q-TOF Micro LC_MS system enable analysis of intact polar lipids and pigments.
 Carbon, hydrogen, and nitrogen isotope analyses of bulk materials and individual organic compounds are made with a Thermo-Finnigan Delta Plus XL instrument.
 MORE

 Research in the MIT Paleomagnetism Laboratory focuses on interdisciplinary problems in planetary science, geology and geobiology.
 Current topics include the evolution of the Martian dynamo and climate, the nature and origin of lunar magnetism, the earliest history of Earth's magnetic field, the fossil record of magnetotactic bacteria, Neoproterozoic and Cambrian global change, and the origin of magnetization in carbonate rocks.
-The lab has two magnetically shielded shielded class 10,000 clean rooms which contain a variety of equipment for measuring the magnetic records and magnetic properties of natural samples.
+The lab has two magnetically shielded class 10,000 clean rooms which contain a variety of equipment for measuring the magnetic records and magnetic properties of natural samples.
 Tha lab has a variety of magnetometers including a superconducting rock magnetometer equipped with a 200-sample automated rock magnetic and degaussing system and the unique Superconducting Quantum Interference Device (SQUID) Microscope which makes high resolution (100-micron spatial resolution) magnetic field maps of thin sections.
 MORE